Thorium/FSharp.Azure.Quantum/examples/README.md

 ### Key Learnings
 - TSP is NP-hard but greedy heuristics work well for <50 stops
 - Geographic data (lat/lon) converts to distance matrices
+- HybridSolver automatically routes to classical solver for problem sizes <50
 - Classical solvers are highly effective for practical routing problems

 ---